Halloween is a fun time of year for kids and adults alike. It’s also the perfect opportunity to bring the family

 Pin The Hat On The Witch

 This game is great for a family game night in October or for a fun activity for kids at the Halloween party.
 With this game, you have two print options, printing a 16″x20″ poster or a 20″x30″ poster.
 We like to use Costco because they almost always have the best prices on poster prints.

-After you get the background printed, simply print the corresponding sized witches’ hats out at home on 8.5″x11″ cover paper.
+After you get the background printed, simply print the corresponding sized witches’ hats out at home on 8.5″x11″ cardstock paper.
 Stick the poster to the wall.

 Print as many hats as there are players.
 Cut them out and put double-sided sticky tape or glue dots on the back.
 Give one hat to each player.